Quick Information

 Architecture of the Orsay Museum

 The Orsay Museum's architecture is a beautiful mix of old and new.
-The outside has a classic, elegant look with sculptures and grand arches, reflective of the Beaux-Arts style .Inside, a huge glass roof lets in lots of light, and the old steel parts of the building give it a cool, industrial feel.
+The outside has a classic, elegant look with sculptures and grand arches, reflective of the Beaux-Arts style .Inside, a huge glass roof lets in lots of light, and the old steel parts of the building give it an industrial feel.
 The main area inside is now a big, open space for art.

 The design was inspired by classic French style with elements from the Renaissance and Baroque periods.
 It was unique for its time because it used new materials like iron, glass, and eventually steel.
 The glass-and-steel roof floods the interior with light, creating a bright ambiance.